 Our multidisciplinary team of UofL Physicians is an integral part of the Kidney Transplant Program at UofL Health – Trager Transplant Center, which provides the highest quality of care for patients in need of kidney transplantation.
 The first kidney transplant in Western Kentucky was performed at UofL Health – Jewish Hospital in 1964.
-Since that time, we have performed more than 3,0000 kidney transplants and completed Kentucky’s first non-related living kidney donor transplant in 1994.
+Since that time, we have performed more than 3,000 kidney transplants.
 The kidney program performs living kidney donations via a minimally invasive, laparoscopic approach.
 Our dedicated team of surgeons, nephrologists, nurse coordinators and social workers works closely with the patient from pre-transplant evaluations through post-transplant care.

 In addition, UofL Physicians includes dedicated pediatric nephrologists who operate a first-rate kidney transplant program at Norton Children’s Hospital.

 What is kidney failure?

 The two most frequent causes of kidney failure are high blood pressure (hypertension) and diabetes.
 When kidneys fail, the result is an end-stage renal disease (ESRD) a permanent condition in which normal kidney function will not return.
 Over 26 million American adults suffer from chronic kidney (renal) disease which could advance to ESRD.

 Kidney failure linked to Type 1 Diabetes most often results in kidney transplantation and occasionally pancreas transplantation (link to tab) if the pancreas is no longer efficiently managing hormone levels.
 Patients undergoing both surgeries simultaneously have the best chance at a normal quality of life without dialysis or insulin injections.